-Footing--A run-in shed with a floor deep with mud and manure or slick with filth is a health hazard.
-Wetness is the root cause, so first determine the source of the unwanted water; then regrade outside, refill inside or repair water lines to address those failures.
+A run-in shed with a floor deep with mud and manure or slick with filth is a health hazard.
+Wetness is the root cause, so first determine the source of the unwanted water.
+Then, regrade outside, refill inside or repair water lines to address those failures.
 Repair or replace leaky roofing or siding, which lets in well-defined wet spots during rainy weather.

 Impermeable floor material may cause urine and blowing precipitation to pool under trampling feet, in which case, excavation and replacement with a multilayered, drainable surface is the sure cure.
 A layer of crusher-run stone added to the top is a less reliable fix.
 When wetness occurs only during precipitation events, add or adjust gutters and downspouts to direct rain runoff away from the run-in shed’s open side and interior.

 If the building site was poorly chosen and puts the run-in shed in the path of surface water or underground springs, bring in the earthmoving equipment to create drainage diversions away from the building.
-An apron of solid footing around the building contributes to a more stable interior floor, which should always be dry, regardless of the weather.
+An apron of solid footing around the building contributes to a more stable floor.
+The interior floor should always be dry, regardless of the weather.

 Be certain the herd is receiving adequate hay or grazing, which should keep their mouths better occupied.
 If a resident wood addict continues to chomp away, you can install a physical barrier either on the wood (PVC sheathing is a safe option) or on the chewer (a grazing muzzle with breakaway attachments).